-Lua Scripts 3 + Create New Script
+Lua Scripts 3 Create New Script

 Name State Autostart Restart

 script-1 Terminated yes no

 script-2 New no yes

 script-3 Running no no

-- 2. Click the desired script whose state is either 'Terminated' or 'New.'
-For details, see Checking Lua Scripts States (on page 298). - 3.
-To start with default arguments, click Start. - To start with new arguments, click > Start with Arguments.
-Newly-assigned arguments will override default ones. - 4.
-If you chose "Start with Arguments" in the above step, enter the key and value in the Start Lua Script dialog.
+Click the desired script whose state is either 'Terminated' or 'New.'
+For details, see Checking Lua Scripts States (on page 295).

+3. To start with default arguments, click Start.

+To start with new arguments, click • Start with Arguments.
+Newly-assigned arguments will override default ones.

+4. If you chose "Start with Arguments" in the above step, enter the key and value in the Start Lua Script dialog.

+Click dd argument if needing g additional argument

+Start Lua Scrip ot

+Кеу Value

++ Add Argument

+Cancel Start

-- 5. Click Start. - 6.
-The script output will be shown in the Script Output section. - If needed, click Clear to delete the existing output data.
+- 5. Click Start.

+- 6. The script output will be shown in the Script Output section.

+- If needed, click Sector to delete the existing output data.

-► To manually stop a script:
+- To manually stop a script:

 - 1. Choose Device Settings > Lua Scripts.

-- 2. Click the desired script whose state is either 'Running' or 'Restarting.'
-For details, see Checking Lua Scripts States (on page 298).
+- Click the desired script whose state is either 'Running' or 'Restarting.'
+For details, see Checking Lua Scripts States (on page 295).

 - 3. Click Stop on the top-right corner.

 - 4. Click Stop on the confirmation message.